Brothers Kick-off Sumo Energy Hospital Cup with Tense One-Point Win

 The rolling maul was at the forefront again when Souths closed the gap through a lovely, directed maul tailed by No.8 Reece Meise.

-Mackay produced a classy play when he looped around and found a passage to the edge where a pristine grubber and chase from Henry Hourigan lead to Rubens' second try and 25-19 lead.
+Mackay produced a classy play when he looped around and found a passage to the edge where a pristine grubber and chase from Henry Hourigan lead to Rubens' second try and the 25-19 lead.

 Winning Brothers coach Ben McCormack said his side was "below their best and couldn’t find any real rhythm in the game", adding that when "you’re losing a lot of ball, it's difficult to get the backs involved".